 Welcome

-My work on discourse network analysis has created a new branch of the literature.
-A recent thematic issue of the journal Politics and Governance includes a dozen original articles that employ discourse network analysis in different subfields of political science and public policy.
-My software Discourse Network Analyzer (DNA) and its associated R package rDNA have been used in many projects, theses, and publications.
-The basic idea of DNA is that policy debates among elite actors (e.g., interest groups, legislators, government agencies etc) in text data such as newspaper articles can be analysed as temporal networks.
+My work on discourse network analysis combines network science and content analysis to build theory on how policy debates work.
+My software Discourse Network Analyzer (DNA) and its associated R package rDNA have been used in many projects and more than 300 theses and publications.
+You can watch a tutorial video on YouTube as a primer.
+The basic idea of DNA is that policy debates among elite actors (e.g., interest groups, legislators, government agencies etc) in text data such as newspaper articles or legislative testimony can be analysed as temporal networks.
 The DNA software allows you to code positive or negative statements actors make about concepts in a qualitative way and then export them into various kinds of networks.
-We can then throw the whole arsenal of network-analytic methods at the problem in order to identify changing coalitions in the policy debate, polarisation of debates, opinion leadership, and other things of interest.
+We can then apply the whole array of network-analytic methods to the problem in order to identify changing coalitions in the policy debate, polarisation of debates, opinion leadership, and other things of interest.
 I have spent much time figuring out the right transformations and methods that operationalise theories in politics/policy.

 I am also the author and maintainer of the texreg R package, which creates regression tables in various formats.
 The package is in the 96th percentile of R package downloads.
 It takes more than 100 statistical models and creates highly customisable regression tables for LaTeX, HTML, Word, ASCII, and inclusion in Markdown documents.
 I have recently added innovative ways to gauge user feedback through the use of a "praise" function.

-At Essex, I am teaching GV903 Advanced Research Methods, a year-long statistics sequence for political scientists that includes maximum likelihood and generalised linear models and some advanced models for time series, panel, multilevel, network, and causal inference settings.
-Previously I taught a large, College-wide Research Design course with > 300 students at the postgraduate level at the University of Glasgow, and I have also taught substantive politics modules on Political Parties and Public Choice, the Governance of Collective Goods, Pension Politics, Political Networks, and other topics.
-I occasionally teach summer school courses (for example, at the ECPR Winter School or at the IADS Summer School in Data Science and Analytics), mostly either on statistical network analysis or more specifically on discourse networks.
-I am also often invited to deliver workshops and occasionally keynotes on computational social science topics.
+At Manchester, I teach SOST70151 Statistical Foundations, parts of SOST71032 Statistical Models for Social Networks and SOST70032 Complex Survey Design and Analysis, and Complex Social Systems and Simulation (from 2025).
+Previously at Essex, I taught GV924 The Politics of Public Policy in the Essex MPP and GV953 Advanced Quantitative Methods in the MSc in Quantitative Political Science.
+Previously at Glasgow, I taught a large, College-wide Research Design course with > 300 students at the postgraduate level.
+I have also taught substantive politics modules on Political Parties and Public Choice, the Governance of Collective Goods, Pension Politics, Political Networks, and other topics.
+I occasionally teach summer school courses (for example, at the MethodsNet Summer School in Social Research Methods (3SRM) or at the GESIS Fall Seminar in Computational Social Sciences), mostly on statistical network analysis or discourse networks.
+I am also occasionally invited to deliver workshops or keynotes on computational social science topics.